Mastodon (band): Blood Mountain (2006–2008)

 The band's first single from Blood Mountain, "Capillarian Crest", was ranked No. 27 in Rolling Stone Magazine's Top 100 Songs of 2006.
 The album itself was ranked ninth in the magazine's best albums of the year chart.
 The UK's Metal Hammer voted it the best album of 2006 in its end of year critic's poll.
 The album was voted in at No. 5 by Kerrang! in its end-of-year list, as well as No. 6 and No. 1, respectively, on PopMatters' Best Albums of 2006 and Best Metal Albums of 2006 lists.
 About.com rated it the top metal album of 2006.
 Blood Mountain was also named best album of 2006 in the 10th-anniversary birthday edition (issue 119) of Bizarre.
 It also came in at No. 2 on Revolver magazine's list of the top albums of 2006.
 The band was named Artist of the Month for March 2007 at Gametap.com.

 Mastodon toured and played numerous shows during this time.
 The band joined Against Me! and Cursive for a North American tour, with Planes Mistaken for Stars opening for one leg and These Arms Are Snakes the other.
 A performance in Milwaukee had to be canceled due to illness on the part of Brent Hinds.
 Mastodon would play the Hove Festival in Norway as well as on the Main Stage of the Download Festival and then the Pitchfork Music Festival.
 During this time, the band opened for Metallica on the Sick of the Studio tour.
-The band also played at the 2007 Dubai Desert Rock, the 2008 Bonnaroo Music Festivals and the inaugural Mayhem Festival.
-Mastodon then toured with Slayer, Trivium, Lamb of God and several other metal bands in 2008 for The Unholy Alliance tour 2008.
+The band also played at the 2007 Dubai Desert Rock Festival, the 2008 Bonnaroo Music Festival, and the inaugural Mayhem Festival.
+Mastodon then toured with Slayer, Trivium, Lamb of God and several other metal bands in 2008 for The Unholy Alliance Tour.

 The band performed "Colony of Birchmen" at the 2007 MTV Video Music Awards live with Josh Homme.
 After the televised performance, Brent Hinds was reported to have sustained a severe head injury.
 Blabbermouth.net initially reported that it was the result of a brutal assault, but the police report later suggested that an inebriated Hinds had started a fight with System of a Down bassist Shavo Odadjian and vocalist William Hudson, also known as Reverend William Burke of Achozen.

 "Sleeping Giant" was made available as a downloadable song for Guitar Hero III: Legends of Rock, "Colony of Birchmen" was included on Harmonix's Rock Band 2 and Volition's Saints Row 2, and "Divinations" was featured in Madden NFL 10 and Saints Row: The Third.
 Mastodon contributed a cover version of Harry Nilsson's "One" to the video game Army of Twos advertisement campaign.
 The band members are fans of Aqua Teen Hunger Force and in 2007, Mastodon performed the opening song of Aqua Teen Hunger Force Colon Movie Film for Theaters, "Cut You Up with a Linoleum Knife".